As the UK is now leaving the EU on 1st January 2021, Pet Travel regulations are changing. Click here for the latest government advice.

 - Microchip must be fitted and checked

-- Rabies vaccine – after microchipping, over 3 months old, at least 21 days before the 1st entry into the UK or another EU country
+- Rabies vaccine – pet must be microchipped prior to vaccination, must be over 12 weeks old, and it must be given at least 21 days before the 1st entry into another EU country

-PETS enforces protection against the major zoonotic (diseases that pass between humans and animals) diseases – Rabies and Echinococcus multilocularis (a tapeworm) but it does not consider any of the multitude of diseases that exist in many European countries, but not the UK, that can infect your pet while on holiday.
+PETS enforces protection against the major zoonotic (diseases that pass between humans and animals) diseases – Rabies and Echinococcus multilocularis (a tapeworm), but it does not consider any of the multitude of diseases that exist in many European countries, but not in NI, that can infect your pet while on holiday.

 Many of these diseases can be life threatening, especially when your pet has never had any previous exposure, and most are transmitted by biting flies, mosquitoes or ticks.